HIGHER EDUCATION EMERGENCY RELIEF FUNDS

 - HEERF March 31, 2021 Quarterly Report

-For the $7,594,822 in funds dedicated to student support, KU is distributing the entirety as emergency financial grants to students in a way that prioritizes students with the greatest demonstrated need while ensuring the funds are distributed as widely as possible.
+For the HEERF funds dedicated to student support, KU is distributing the entirety as emergency financial grants to students in a way that prioritizes students with the greatest demonstrated need while ensuring the funds are distributed as widely as possible.

-The total amount was split among KU’s campuses, with $6,789,086 earmarked for Lawrence and Edwards campus students, and $805,737 for KU Medical Center students.
-KU estimates 21,191 students across all campuses are eligible to apply for HEERF I and II funding.
+The total amount was split among KU’s campuses, with $31,941,425 earmarked for Lawrence and Edwards campus students, and $3,881,474 for KU Medical Center students.
+21,191 students across all campuses were eligible to apply for HEERF I and II funding.
 KU estimates that 24,000 will be eligible for HEERF III funding.

-As of March 31, 2021, KU has disbursed $8,235,018 to 6,350 students at the Lawrence, Edwards and Medical Center campuses.
-As noted above, KU has also allocated a portion of its institutional support share of CARES funding to further assist students.
+As of March 31, 2021, KU has disbursed $8,235,018 in HEERF I funding to 6,350 students at the Lawrence, Edwards and Medical Center campuses.
+As noted in institutional support quarterly reports, KU has also allocated a portion of its institutional support share of HEERF I funding to further assist students.
 The split between funding sources is $7,594,822 (student support) and $640,196 (institutional support).

 Students were advised by email of their awards and that the money was distributed to them via direct deposit if direct deposit was enabled in their student account, or via paper check if direct deposit was not enabled.

-What expenses can be considered for CARES Act Emergency funding?
+What expenses can be considered for HEERF funding?

-The following is a list of expenses that can be considered for CARES Act Emergency grant assistance if they were incurred in "direct relation to the disruption of campus operations due to the coronavirus."
+The following is a list of expenses that can be considered for HEERF grant assistance if they were incurred in "direct relation to the disruption of campus operations due to the coronavirus."

 - Course materials